Identifying Vestibular Loss in Head and Brain Trauma

 NOTE: Full attendance for all courses is mandatory.
 For self-study courses, this includes reading the full text, listening to the full audio recording, or watching the complete video, as appropriate for the format of the course.

-Passing an online exam will be required to earn continuing education credit.
+Passing an online exam and completing a course evaluation will be required to earn continuing education credit.

 Live Webinars allow presenter and participant interaction.
-The exam for these courses must be completed within 7 days of the event.
+The exam and course evaluation for these courses must be completed within 7 days of the event.

 On-demand courses include texts, video and audio recordings of live webinars, and multimedia formats.
-The exam for on-demand courses must be completed within 30 days of course registration.
+The exam and course evaluation for on-demand courses must be completed within 30 days of course registration.

-To participate in the course, complete the exam, and earn continuing education credit, you must be a AudiologyOnline member.
+To participate in the course, complete the exam and course evaluation, and earn continuing education credit, you must be a AudiologyOnline member.
 Participants must complete the entire course; partial credit is not allowed.

 Visit our Contact us page or give us a call if you have questions.